Data Centers in Caen

 Power Analysis

 Average Cost Of Power: Industrial electricity is approximately €0.21/kWh as of September 2025.
-The French energy grid provides a stable mix consisting of roughly 68% nuclear and 22% renewables.
-This low-carbon profile helps organizations meet sustainability targets while maintaining predictable operational expenses.
+The French energy grid provides a stable mix of 68% nuclear and 22% renewables.
+This low-carbon profile helps firms meet sustainability targets while maintaining predictable operational expenses.

 Power Grid Reliability: The local grid is well-engineered and benefits from highly regulated national infrastructure as of September 2025.
-Data center sites typically feature redundant utility feeds and multi-substation support to protect against localized outages.
+Data center sites typically feature multi-substation support to protect against localized outages and ensure continuous availability.

 Market Access, Business & Tax Climate